Don't worry, we speak : Español (Spanish), too!

 As social distancing becomes the norm, crowds fade away (or at least they should).
 Public transportation is now a “necessary evil” for people to move around for essential activities in their daily lives.

-The market shifted from being a niche market for casual users and amused tourists, broadening its user base to those who don’t only enjoy it but need it.
+The market shifted from being a niche market for casual users and amused tourists by broadening its user base to those who don’t only enjoy it but need it.
 It turned from a “nice to have” into a must-have product.

 Interestingly enough, the pace of achievements for Lime and Bird was very similar, meaning they both reached 10 million rides by their 12th and 14th months of operations, respectively.

 Government-imposed social restrictions brought Grin to the edge.
-Generating no revenue and unable to maintain its high operation costs, including salaries all across the company.
+They rendered the company unable to generate revenue nor to maintain its high operation costs, including salaries all across the company.

 Thus, Grow, Grin’s Mexican-Brazilian parent company, has practically come to an end.
 Now, while Grin has recently imploded, it doesn’t mean that the future of scooter ends with it.